nathanLucaass/Recipes-App/README.md

 This is a prototype project of a recipe application developed with React.
 The objective of this project is to provide a simple and intuitive platform for users to find, share, and create their own recipes.

 Contributors:
-Clinton Brito
-Léticia Chaves
-Nathália Nunes
-Paulo Willian
-Nathan Lucas
+Clinton Brito, Léticia Chaves, Nathália Nunes, Paulo Willian, Nathan Lucas.

 **Features**